jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 ----

-In this chapter I make a basic calculator that does addition, subtraction, multiplication and division
+In this chapter I write a program that does the arithmetic operations of addition, subtraction, multiplication and division

 .. contents:: table of contents
   :local: